 “Representation of the world, like the world itself, is the work of men; they describe it from their own point of view, which they confuse with absolute truth.”
 Simone de Beauvoir, The Second Sex

 Louise trained as an actor at the New York Conservatory for Dramatic Arts and also has a Masters Degree in Theatre Studies from the University of Glasgow.
 Theatre credits include Helena (A Midsummer Night’s Dream), Thea Elvsted (Hedda Gabler), Angela (Abigail’s Party), Van’s Sister (Dog Sees God), Lindsay (Some Girl(s)), Janet Weiss (Rocky Horror Picture Show), Abigail Williams (The Crucible), Mhairi (Why Do You Always End Up Here), Grace (Girls Will Be Girls), and both of the Macbeths in Macbeth (in different productions, of course).
 She is a self-trained jazz singer, has written four plays that were well received in Scotland, and dabbles in stand-up comedy.
 More recently, Louise has spent a few years (up until 2016) living in New York City, where she worked with NYC companies including The Wooster Group, Theatre Resources Unlimited, Gemini & Scorpio, and The Tank Theatre, before co-founding her own theatre company, The Blockheads Collective.
 Find out more at www.mslouiseoliver.com.

 Emilie trained at the Central School of Speech and Drama and at the Studio 34 in Paris.
 She is the recipient of Best Female Performance in a Supporting Role for her performance in The Christians (Gate Theatre, London) at the 2016 Off West End Theatre Awards.
 Theatre credits include Image of An Unknown Young Woman and The Christians (Gate Theatre, London), The Gamblers (Greyscale, UK tour), Iron (Unsub-Gerry Lynch), Macbeth, Twelfth Night and Henry V (Bard in the Botanics), A Beginning, Middle and an End (Traverse/ Tron/ Hull Truck), Stars in the Morning Sky (Riverside Studios), Can’t Stand Up For Falling Down (Arcola), Macbeth (New Wimbledon Theatre), Les Isles Kerguelen (Théatre De La Tempête, Paris), and Bastringue (L’Etoile du Nord, Paris).
 TV credits include; Casualty 1907 (BBC), Behind Closed Doors (BBC Scotland), The Advocates (STV), and Gayle Tuesday: The Comeback (Living TV).

 Belle Jones trained as an actor at the RSAMD where she won the Percival Steeds Prize for Spoken Word and the Norah Cooper Mulligan Award for Verse Speaking.
 Performance credits include: The Man Who Followed His Legs and Kept on Walking (Wee Stories), Dark Road (Royal Lyceum Edinburgh), REaD (Tidy Carnage), Red Riding Hood, Aladdin and Cinderella (Plutot la Vie), The Night Before Christmas (Cumbernauld Theatre), James and the Giant Peach (Citizen’s Theatre), Outlander (StarzTV), Rebus (STV), May There Always Be Sunshine and 44 Scotland Street (BBC Radio 4).
 Belle has contributed to R&D with companies including Magnetic North and Catherine Wheels.
 She has featured in advertisements for the Scottish Children’s Lottery and HSBC.
 Her play Shame ran as part of the Assembly’s curated programme at the Edinburgh Festival Fringe in 2017 and was shortlisted for the Scottish Arts Club Award.
 Belle was a mentored playwright with the Playwrights’ Studio Scotland in 2015 and shortlisted for the Tron’s Progressive Playwright Award in 2016.
 In 2017 she was commissioned by TYCI to write a piece for Declaration Festival and also by Dr Marisa De Andrade of the University of Edinburgh to write a piece for the Measuring Humanity project.
-Belle is working with musicians Audrey Tait and Lauren Gilmour on a new musical storytelling theatrical work, Closed Doors, which was showcased at Flint and Pitch at the Scottish Storytelling Centre in 2017.
+Belle is working with musicians Audrey Tait and Lauren Gilmour on anew musical storytelling theatrical work, Closed Doors, which was showcased at Flint and Pitch at the Scottish Storytelling Centre in 2017.
 Her first short screenplay The Lady Vagrant, is being produced by Spritelite films this November.
 Find out more at www.bellejones.co.uk.

 Elaine trained at Langside College.
 After this, she worked with various theatre companies, performing in venues including The Citizens, The Tron, and The Royal Concert Hall.
 Elaine has also worked in Film and TV.
 Credits include Taggart, Crimes That Shook The World, and I Saw You, along with other work for the BBC.
 Elaine has been a core member of the ensemble for critically claimed theatre company Poorboy for five years.
 Her journey with Poorboy began by working on the Blast Hamlet, performed at the Tron Theatre.
 Over the last few years Elaine has been part of The Christmas Workshop, the second Blast Hamlet, Macbeth, Doctor Faustus, Measure for Measure, and Taming of The Shrew.
 Since working with Poorboy, Elaine has also been the production manager for Pirates and Mermaids when it was at The Edinburgh Festival in 2013.
 Poorboy has allowed Elaine to further her own writing and has supported development days on her current play.
 She regularly delivers bespoke training and workshops for children and adults.